 Jordanian locations look like Baghdad

 Director Kathryn Bigelow’s ex-husband James Cameron allegedly told her that this film was going to be “the Platoon for the Iraq War”.
-His faith in her is strong and this is Bigelow’s finest film.
-To be frank, I’m not a fan of her earlier work but after watching this film I realize that she has it in her to make good movies.
-Maybe a penchant for the technical aspects of the job has been obvious earlier in her career, but this time she could also rely on a good script by Mark Boal, a freelance writer who was embedded with a real EOD team.
+His faith in her is strong and this is Bigelow’s finest film to date.
+To be frank, I’m not a fan of her earlier work but after watching this film my eyes have been opened.
+Maybe a penchant for the technical aspects of the job has been obvious earlier in her career to other critics, but this time she had the good fortune of relying on a good script by Mark Boal, a freelance writer who was embedded with a real EOD team.

-Bigelow hired cinematographer Barry Ackroyd to lend the film the same kind of realistic appearance that helped make United 93 look almost like a documentary; even the film’s detractors have praised the way the Jordanian shooting locations have come to resemble the Baghdad they know from their own tours of duty.
+Bigelow hired cinematographer Barry Ackroyd to lend the film the same kind of realistic hue that helped make United 93 (2006) look almost like a documentary.
+Even the film’s detractors among veterans have praised the way the Jordanian shooting locations have come to resemble the Baghdad they know from their own tours of duty.

 Stars like David Morse, Ralph Fiennes and Pearce make brief appearances.
 I appreciate Bigelow’s effort to let lesser-known actors hog the spotlight and play fleshed-out characters.
 They make us care for them in a film that otherwise could easily have been just a thrill-ride (which of course it also is).